nafimahbubucsd/cse15l/labreport3.md

 ```
 $ grep -r 'main' ./technical/
 ```
-This command will search for the string 'main' in all files under the `./technical` directory recursively.
+This command searches for the string 'main' in all files under the `./technical` directory recursively.

 Example 2:
 ```